 Adding Ingredients

-- Nuts: Chopped pecans or walnuts can add a delightful crunch.
+- Nuts: Chopped pecans or walnuts give a nice crunch.

 Alternative Frosting Ideas

-- Cream Cheese Icing: A rich and tangy alternative that’s very popular.
+- Cream Cheese Icing: Tangy and rich—super popular.

-- Maple Icing: Incorporating maple syrup adds a lovely flavor.
+- Maple Icing: Add maple syrup to your sugar for a unique flavor.

 Gluten-Free and Vegan Options